aishwaryachavali19/COMSET-GISCUP/README.md

 git clone -b OptimalAssignment_Autonomous https://github.com/sanava2010/COMSET-GISCUP.git

-General instructions for running COMSET:
+General instructions for running COMSET can be found in the following sections

 # COMSET